jbmorley/ISListViewAdapter/README.md

 `ISListViewAdapter` automatically determines additions, removals, updates and moves in an array of items, providing a delegate mechanim for observers wishing to act on these.
 Convenience bindings are provided for `UITableView` and `UICollectionView`.

-Clients must provide an implementation of the `ISListViewAdapterDataSource` protocol which serves as the data model for `ISListViewAdapter`. `ISListViewAdapterDataSource` indexes items by opaque identifiers and `ISListViewAdapter` maintains a mapping between the index paths used by `UITableView` and `UICollectionView` and these identifiers.

 Getting Started
 ---------------